Kathy Davis (sociologist)

 Kathy Davis is an American sociologist who serves as a senior research fellow at Vrije Universiteit Amsterdam.
 Her work has been influential for her sociological approaches to feminist theory and body politics.

 Career and research

 Davis is one of the foremost contemporary theorists on a feminist approach to the practice of cosmetic surgery.
 Her 1995 book Reshaping the Female Body was innovative in its application of sociological research methods to the female patients who undergo cosmetic surgery.
 She has since been quoted as an expert on the subject by Cosmopolitan, The New Yorker, and the Financial Times.

+In her award-winning 2007 book The Making of Our Bodies, Ourselves: How Feminism Travels Across Borders, Davis explored the creation and global impact of the groundbreaking feminist book, Our Bodies, Ourselves, first published in book form in 1973.